AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/canvas-dashboards/use-canvas-dashboards.md

 After customizing your Canvas Dashboard, you can save your changes.
 Additionally, you can share the dashboard with other users in your organization, provided you have the appropriate sharing permissions.

-For more detailed instructions on creating, managing, and customizing Canvas Dashboards, refer to the related articles in the [Canvas Dashboards overview](/help/quicksilver/reports-and-dashboards/canvas-dashboards/canvas-dashboards-overview.md) section.-->
+For more detailed instructions on creating, managing, and customizing Canvas Dashboards, refer to the related articles in the [Canvas Dashboards overview](/help/quicksilver/reports-and-dashboards/canvas-dashboards/canvas-dashboards-overview.md) section.
+-->

 ## Visualizar relatórios com dados agrupados